 Nearly all medical schools require these core courses:

 - College Physics - PHYS 121, 122

 - Mathematics - Most medical schools still expect that you take some college-level math, however many do not specifically require it.
-Statistics has become more important to medical schools that most other math courses, even calculus.
-Still, many of our pre-medical students will take either MATH 130 and 131 or MATH 141, and some will take MATH 125.
+Statistics has become more important to medical schools than most other math courses, even calculus.
+Still, many of our pre-medical students will take either MATH 130 and 131 or MATH 141, and many will take MATH 125.